torvalds/linux/Documentation/admin-guide/mm/concepts.rst

 DMA'able buffers for device drivers use, data read from a filesystem, memory allocated by user space processes etc.

-Depending on the page usage it is treated differently by the Linux memory management.
+Depending on the page usage it is treated differently by the GNU/Linux memory management.
 The pages that can be freed at any time, either because they cache the data available elsewhere, for instance, on a hard disk, or because they can be swapped out, again, to the hard